-RVMPO Policy Committee Goals are presented below with milestones achieved in FY2021 to implement the goal, and work anticipated this year that contributes toward reaching the goal.
+RVMPO Policy Committee Goals are presented below with milestones achieved in FY2022 to implement the goal, and work anticipated this year that contributes toward reaching the goal.

-- 1. Increase citizen participation and involvement in RVMPO. - In 2020-21: Continued using website to present information.
-Undertook an update of the Public Participation and Title VI/EJ plans.
-The RVMPO will maintain the PAC as a standing advisory committee. - In 2021-22: Maintain the PAC, update the Public Involvement Process, and work towards making the RVMPO website more use friendly. - 2.
-Continue to work toward more fully integrating transportation and land use planning. - In 2020-21: Reviewed/commented on MPO jurisdiction development applications for consistency with RVMPO's Alternative Measures and the Regional Problem Solving initiative.
-Participated in the statewide Regulations Advisory Committee on Metropolitan Transportation Planning - In 2021-22: Continue to review/comment on MPO jurisdiction development applications for consistency with RVMPO Alternative Measures; address state land use planning requirements for metro areas and RVMPO contribution and role.
+- 1. Increase citizen participation and involvement in RVMPO. - In 2021-22: Continued using website to present information.
+Updated the Public Participation and Title VI/EJ plans.
+The RVMPO will maintain the PAC as a standing advisory committee.
+Additionally, the MPO developed an inter-active TIP on its website to provide information in a more user-friendly manner. - In 2022-23: Maintain the PAC, update the Public Involvement Process, and work towards making the RVMPO website more use friendly. - 2.
+Continue to work toward more fully integrating transportation and land use planning. - In 2021-22: Reviewed/commented on MPO jurisdiction development applications for consistency with the Regional Problem Solving initiative.
+Participated in the statewide Regulations Advisory Committee on Metropolitan Transportation Planning - In 2022-23: Continue to review/comment on MPO jurisdiction development applications for consistency with RVMPO Regional Problem Solving; address state land use planning requirements for metro areas including working with local jurisdictions to identify and develop land-use codes to comply with newly adopted Transportation Planning Rules.
 Participate in jurisdiction Transportation System Plan updates. - 3.
-Increase integration and availability of transportation options. - In 2020-21: Assisted RVTD with the finalization of their Transit Master Plan.
-Additionally, provided RVTD with carry over planning funds to undertake a Campus Master Plan. - In 2021-22: will continue to assist RVTD in their planning efforts. - 4.
-Expand planning scope to include consideration of the wider transportation-shed. - In 2020-21: Continued coordination with OMPOC; continued participating in state-wide committees as well as coordinating with ODOT and Transportation Planning Analysis Unit (TPAU) on the development of the ABM. - In 2021-22: will maintain data sets for Southern Oregon Activity Based Model. - 5.
-Strategically use RVMPO funding to pursue RVMPO goals. - In 2020-21: worked with ODOT and member local governments on reviewing and updating project selection criteria for next RTP update/TIP - In 2021-22: continue to work with ODOT and member local governments to update RTP goals, data, and projects. - 7.
-Evaluate potential processes based on best practices in other MPOs. - In 2020-21: Coordinated with Oregon MPOs on best practices for providing public access to the TIP projects; Generally review state and national reports on best practices.
-Maintained web-based TIP and RTP project lists with accompanying geographic information. - In 2021-22: Continue to maintain web-based RTP and TIP project lists; Continue working with ODOT/MPOs on use of Oregon Household Activity Survey (OHAS) data in planning.
+Increase integration and availability of transportation options.

+- In 2021-22: Provided funding to RVTD in order to develop a Campus Master Plan. - In 2022-23: will continue to assist RVTD in their planning efforts. - 4.
+Expand planning scope to include consideration of the wider transportation-shed. - In 2021-22: Continued coordination with OMPOC; continued participating in state-wide committees as well as coordinating with ODOT and Transportation Planning Analysis Unit (TPAU) on the development of the ABM. - In 2022-23: will maintain data sets for Southern Oregon Activity Based Model. - 5.
+Strategically use RVMPO funding to pursue RVMPO goals. - In 2021-22: worked with ODOT and member local governments on reviewing and updating project selection criteria, project application format, and project selection process for 2024-2027 TIP - In 2022-23: continue to work with ODOT and member local governments to develop 2024-27 TIP. - 7.
+Evaluate potential processes based on best practices in other MPOs. - In 2021-22: Coordinated with Oregon MPOs on best practices for providing public access to the TIP projects; Generally, review state and national reports on best practices.
+Maintained web-based TIP and RTP project lists with accompanying geographic information. - In 2022-23: Continue to maintain web-based RTP and TIP project lists; Continue working with ODOT/MPOs on use of Oregon Household Activity Survey (OHAS) data in planning.
 Review procedures elsewhere on shifting from census to survey data for environmental justice and other planning.
 Will continue reviews of best practices studies nationwide.
 Continue the use of geo-enriched demographic data.